sandiegopython/test-driven-django-development/tutorials/03-views.rst

 That small change will provide a ``post_list`` object to our template ``index.html`` which we can then loop over.
 For some quick documentation on all the Class Based Views in django, take a look at `Classy Class Based Views`_

-The last change needed then is just to update our ``templates/index.html`` to actually put those blog posts in there.
+The last change needed then is just to update our homepage template to add the blog posts.
+Let's replace our ``templates/index.html`` file with the following:

 .. code-block:: html